 To prevent insulin resistance, stabilise the release of glucose from your foods over the day by sourcing majority of your carbohydrates from whole foods such as vegetables (mostly non-starchy).
 Also include a source of protein with all meals.
 Protein sources such as meat, fish, chicken, eggs, liver, oysters, nuts, sunflower and pumpkin seeds are also a source of zinc., which plays a role in overcoming the hair loss condition of alopecia.

 Include an abundance of nourishing fats into your day through avocado, coconut products, flaxseed meal, cod liver oil, wild caught fish, olive oil (as dressings), ghee and grass fed or organic animal fats through slow cooking cuts of meat on the bone.

 To boost your iodine levels, I encourage the use of seaweeds in your diet, such as nori, wakame, arame, kelp and dulse.
-I also use this seaweed salt in my cooking.
+I also use seaweed salt in my cooking.
 If you have low iodine levels, and/or an under active thyroid, the avoidance of soy is always recommended (even fermented forms), as this will compete with your iodine uptake.

 If you are a regular swimmer in chlorinated pools, my tips here can also help minimise iodine depletion.

 To maintain healthy iron levels, include both well-absorbed heme sources such as chicken or beef liver pate, red meat, chicken and wild caught fish.
 Non- Heme sources will to help top up your iron status including greens (best cooked to enhance absorption of iron), nuts, seeds, legumes, beetroot, tomato and watercress.